Back to Blog

 • Total investigation hours needed: 1,800-4,500 hours per year

 • The numbers don't close.
-So investigations get rushed.
+Investigations get rushed.
 Root cause analysis gets superficial.
-And the same deviations recur because the real systemic issue was never identified.
+The same deviations recur because the real systemic issue was never identified.

 The "Human Error" Trap